netglue/Expressive-Prismic/README.md

 ## Requirements

-This module is only suitable for Zend Expressive ^2.0 and PHP ^7.1
+This module is only suitable for Zend Expressive ^3.0 and PHP ^7.1

+Furthermore, it uses a fork of the official Prismic.io php library which you can see here: [netglue/prismic-php-kit](https://github.com/netglue/prismic-php-kit).
+This fork is quite different to the official kit and I recommend looking through the docs/code to make yourself aware of the differences if you are already familiar with the official lib.

 ## Install